oidahdsah0/RCPSP-ProGen/README.md

 For queries on implementation or RCPSP field contact : rareleo@qq.com (Li, R.)

-Finally, grateful to eborghi10's work, what inspired this project a lot : https://github.com/eborghi10/RCPSP
+Finally, thanks to eborghi10's work, what inspired this project a lot : https://github.com/eborghi10/RCPSP

 ## Usage